ykzeng/dist-chatroom-service/README.md

     make

 To clear the directory (and remove .txt files):

     make clean

-To run the server on port 3010 (the default port used for testing):
+To run both master and chat server on lenss-comp1.cse.tamu.edu:

-    ./fbsd -p 3010
+    bin/startMaster.sh

-To run the client on the localhost, on port 3010, and with username "user1":
+To run chat server on any other machines:

-    ./fbc -h localhost -p 3010 -u user1
+    bin/startSlave.sh